pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

  We can explore the characteristics of the DE candidates that we get when using intensity grand total matching between samples.
 The box plots are colored to show the 6 early ages (in blue) that are compared to the later ages (in green).

- The MA plot on the right shows log2 fold changes (y-axis) as a function of average total protein intensity (the x-axis).
-Proteins that increased in abundance with age are highlighted in red.
-Proteins that decreased in abundance with age are highlighted in blue.
-The black dots are the proteins that were not significantly different.
+ The MA plot on the right shows log2 fold changes (y-axis) as a function of average total protein intensity (x-axis).
+Proteins that increased in abundance with age (152) are highlighted in red.
+Proteins that decreased in abundance with age (3,414) are highlighted in blue.
+The 684 black dots are the proteins that were not significantly different.
 The solid black horizontal lines are the 2-fold levels.

  The red points are biased towards high abundance and the blue points cover a wide range of abundances except for the highest abundances.
 We have many candidates in both direction that have more than 2-fold changes.
 There are also many significant proteins that have rather small fold-changes.
 I am not sure what to do with 3,400 blue candidates, but the 152 up candidates might be a pretty good way to identify the mature fiber cell lens proteins.